Which Oil is Best for a Kidney Patient?

 Clarified Butter (Ghee, GHRT, Samna)

 Clarified butter or ghee, ghrt, and samna is the fat from butter.
-Ghee is just regular butter that only contains the buttter fat.
+Ghee is just regular butter that only contains the butter fat.
+The primary fat source in clarified butter is saturated fats.

 It contains less lactose and casein than regular butter.
-A half-cup of clarified butter contains about 60 grams of saturated fat and 300 mg of cholesterol.
+A half-cup of ghee contains about 60 grams of saturated fat and 300 mg of cholesterol.

-Ghee is associated with a significantly lower prevalence of coronary heart disease in rural Indian men.
+Ghee is associated with a significantly lower prevalence of coronary heart disease.
 High doses decreased cholesterol and triglycerides in people with psoriasis.

 There is no research on how it affects those with kidney problems or CKD disease.
 Depending on your health status, consuming a lot of saturated fat may be harmful.